hanjingo/doc/SYSTEM_DESIGN/event.md

 - Events are handled as they happen, leading to fast reactions.
 - It works well even when there are lots of events coming in quickly.
-- Different parts of a system can work alone by read to the events they need.
+- Different parts of a system can work alone by reading the events they need.

 ### Disadvantages